 After your three free rows you can pay £9 which will provide for a further three rows.
 If you are not already a member and want to carry on rowing after that you will then need to become a member of the Club.
-A family membership of the Stour Sailing Club is currently £98 a year, and single adult memberships is £84.
+A family membership of the Stour Sailing Club is currently £96 a year.

-In addition we ask all Rowers to make a rowing contribution, currently £75 annually, paid in December each year, or £3 per person per row, capped at £75 a year.
+In addition we ask all Rowers to make a rowing contribution, currently £75 annually, paid in December each year, or PAYG £3 per person per row, capped at £75 a year.
 This goes towards replacement of equipment and the maintenance of our beautiful Gigs and equipment.
-A thole pin is roughly £3 and a single Gig Oar costs around £500 and yes they do break!
+A thole pin is roughly £3 and a single Gig Oar costs over £500 and yes they do break!